-Some of the common town planning myths are dispelled in the September issue of Northern Insight by Chris Pipe, Director of Planning House.
+In this article we dispel some of the common town planning myths.
 This is a must read for anyone embarking on a development project, especially those who may not have been through the planning process previously.

 There are some common myths about town planning which you should be aware of before you embark on a project, in this article I want to dispel a few of them.